picasso250/picasso250.github.com/_posts/2014-11-21-fast-cygwin-mirror.md

 layout: post
 ---

-If you find slow when istall cygwin package, use this script to select a fast mirror site.
+If you find slow when install Cygwin packages, use this script to select a fast mirror site.

     foreach (file('http://cygwin.com/mirrors.lst') as $line) {
         echo $line;